rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 **Hex.** Hexes are concentration spell-like abilities.
 At level 1 you learn one Hex from the Witch's Hex List, and learn a new one every 4 levels.

 **Witch's Focus.** With your experience (and particular focus) in long term curses and boons, you can focus on many ongoing magical effects at once.
 You can concentrate on 2 effects at once instead of 1.
 This increases by 1 when you reach 6th, 10th and 14th level, respectively.
-(OBS: _you still need to pay 1PM/turn for each effect you're concentrating on_).test123
+(OBS: _you still need to pay 1PM/turn for each effect you're concentrating on_).

-asdasdasdasdasdasdasd
+### Witch Feats
+Beginning at level 2, every time you gain a level in Witch you gain a Witch Feat.
+You may instead of a Witch feat take a Caster or General Feat of your choice.

+BBBBBBBBBBBBBBBtobject[{"name":"**Focused Cantrip**","description":"Your damaging cantrips do an extra die of damage per effect you're concentrating on"}]

+tstring"BREAK"

+tobject[{"name":"**Scary Look**","description":"(2PM) Action: A creature you can see rolls a Presence saving throw against your Spell DC.
+If they fail, they are frightened of you until the end of the scene (See: _Condition: frightened_)"}]

+tstring""

 **Hex**.
 Hexes are concentration spell-like abilities.
 At level 1 you learn one Hex from the Witch's Hex List, and learn a new one every 4 levels.